SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Yuuma Ex eagle spirits shoot less bullets and rate is adjusted
  - Suika spell card boss health is increased
  - Suika Ex health is increased
- - Biten overall damage output is increased
+ - Biten overall damage is increased
  - Chiyari Ex attacks have decreased speed and disappear faster
  - Chiyari skill dynamically increases size of bullets based on current size rather than one size
  - Chiyari Ex attacks have no collision for first 30 frames after spawning
  - Chiyari Ex attacks disappear inside bomb and after player death
  - Chiyari Ex attacks can be grazed
  - Chiyari skill and Ex attack require more meter to use
- - Hisami overall damage output is increased
+ - Hisami overall damage is increased
  - Hisami vines are slower and spawn rate is adjusted
  - Hisami unused attack animation has been added for her spell card
  - Zanmu skill and Ex attack require more meter to use